zeruel11/-modding-/ModTrack - FO4.md

 [^C538C2B1]: Added VIS-G tags to armors.
 Also need to convert to Fusion Body.
 [^43F8030E]: Changing 1st person body to use Unique PC synth arm:
     - [x] CROSS 2077
+    - [x] CROSS TheKite_HandMaiden
     - [ ] Fortaleza Armor
     - [ ] Shino Vault Pack
+[^18EE74EF]: Modifies some NPC data to better match UF4P and used Eli's Courser outfit.
+Also changes some companion perk bonus with More Smarter Companion.
+[^22E1BF3C]: Combined workbench edits.
+Also added head laser enchantments to MAID head.

 ## bashedPatch (tags)